General Information About Pinnacle Mountain State Park

 I read somewhere once that to be classified a “mountain” a landmass must rise a minimum of 1,000 feet.
 Is that true?
 If so, then at 1011 feet Pinnacle Mountain is just barely a mountain.

 It may not be particularly tall, but it is ours, our local mountain.
 And honestly, it is pretty imposing as it rises, all volcano-like from the surrounding flat river bottom lowlands and fields.
-It isn’t a volcano by the way and yes, people do ask.

 Pinnacle is surrounded by wooded hillsides, lush and swampy river bottom, and waterways which include the Little Maumelle River, the Big Maumelle River and the Arkansas River.
-It is a perfect place to while away a pretty afternoon and one of my favorite places in Little Rock.

 Hours

 The park is open year round from 6:30am and the gates close one hour after sunset.
-The Visitors Center is also open year round from 8:00 to 5:00.

 Parking

-Because Pinnacle such a part of Little Rock the place can get busy on pretty weekends.
-There is overflow parking across the road from the entrance to the playground and West Summit.
-You can usually find a place to park on even the busiest days.
+Because of its proximity to Little Rock the parking can become busy on pretty weekend days.
+Fortunately, there is some overflow parking that may be opened across the road from the entrance to the playground and West Summit.

 We have never found parking on normal weekdays to be a problem at all.